The “Offset” Strategy

 Unsubscribe · Preferences

-Read more from Purposeful Pathways
+Read more from Unapologetic

 Unapologetic March 24, 2026 Hi brother, You've been adding all month.
 A practice.
 A structure.
 An accountability witness.
 An architecture for April.
 Good.
 That work matters and it's sticking.
 But today I want to talk about subtraction.
 Because here's what I've watched happen to men who do everything right and still can't receive the suddenly when it arrives: They're full.
 Not full of bad things.
 Full of old things.
 Things that used to serve them that they never put down.
 Things they've been...